 The accompanying condensed consolidated financial statements of the Company have been prepared in accordance with accounting principles generally accepted in the United States for interim financial information and the rules and regulations of the Securities and Exchange Commission ("SEC").
-Accordingly, certain information and footnote disclosures typically included in the Company's annual report on Form 10-K have been condensed or omitted for this quarterly report.
+Accordingly, certain information and footnote disclosures included in the Amendment No. 2 to the Company's Registration Statement on Form S-4 filed on May 5, 2004 have been condensed or omitted for this quarterly report.
 The accompanying condensed consolidated financial statements are unaudited and are subject to review by regulatory authorities.
 However, in the opinion of management, such financial statements include all adjustments, which consist of only normal recurring adjustments, necessary for a fair presentation of the results for the periods presented.
 Interim results are not necessarily indicative of results for a full year.